erichamion/js-email-address-validator/README.md

 - Does not really handle addresses that contain non-ASCII or high-ASCII characters.
   - In the local part, any character above 0x80 (the start of the high-ASCII range) is assumed to be valid, which seems to be the recommendation.
   - In the domain part, any character above 0x80 is assumed to be a valid alphanumeric character.
 This **MAY** be correct per IDNA2003 (I haven't checked), but it is certainly **NOT** correct per IDNA2008.
 IDNA2008 disallows letter variants (capital, full-width/half-width), symbols, and punctuation.
 As long as the ASCII period (0x2E) is the only valid label/subdomain separator character (again, I haven't checked whether this is true), I don't believe any valid domains would be rejected, but invalid domains could be accepted.
-- Only partially handles comments.
-Comments can contain other comments, and the inner parentheses must be properly nested.
-This cannot be tested with a regular expression.
-Only the outer parentheses are checked to make sure they match, and the contents of the comment are then ignored.
-The validator should never reject a valid comment, but it can accept an invalid comment that contains unmatched internal parentheses.
 - Comments are included in the overall length of the address, the length of the local part, and the length of the domain part.
 They are not included in the length of individual labels in the domain.
 This is probably not the correct handling.

 ## Future Plans
-- Properly validate comments.
 - Review the RFCs to make sure whitespace and control characters are being handled properly.
 - Add an options parameter.
 Options may include:
   - whether to allow backslash escapes outside of a quoted string